RWCannell/ica-v2-poc/README.md

 - trigger download of output file(s)
 - delete output file after download succeeds

 We can use a combination of both the [API](https://ica.illumina.com/ica/api/swagger/index.html#/) and the [CLI](https://help.ica.illumina.com/command-line-interface/cli-indexcommands).
+However, we will almost only use the CLI.

 Before we can begin, we need to have an existing project or create a new project.
 For the rest of this README, we'll be referring to the existing project, **SGDP**.